 There is also an honesty bar present in the accommodation where you check off what drink you have had and then you will be billed on leaving.

 The most used currency in Zimbabwe is usually the South African Rand.
 The exchange rate is around 1 ZAR = 0.06 GBP, 0.1 USD, 0.07 EUR.
 Please note exchange rates are subject to change.
-For up-to-date rates, click here.
+For up-to-date rates, please visit XE's website.

 What's included in the price of the project?